 Another highlight is climbing or experiencing Mount Victoria, which is located directly in Wellington and offers probably the most spectacular sunset in the city.

 This is where the first voyage of discovery across the North Island ends.
 If you also don't want to miss the South Island, take the Interislander or Bluebridge Ferry from the port in Wellington to Picton on the northern South Island.
 Dolphins and seals can often be spotted on the way.
 The journey continues to Christchurch.

 Christchurch is, in contrast to Auckland and Wellington, a rather unspectacular but nevertheless cosy city.
-If you want to rent a campervan, this is the place to be.
+If you want to rent an RV, this is the place to be.

 So, the first stage leads quickly to Lake Takapo and Lake Pukaki, which are close to each other.
 These two lakes glow in such a magnificent shade of blue that visitors can hardly believe their eyes.
 They are set against the picturesque mountain backdrop of the New Zealand Alps.
 Countless hiking trails start from here.

-The large city of Dunedin offers wonderful beaches and campsites for rent, from which the sound of the sea can already be heard in the campervan.
+The large city of Dunedin offers wonderful beaches and campgrounds, from which the sound of the sea can already be heard in the RV.
 But Dunedin is not only about hours of beach walks.

 On the nearby Otago Peninsula, the only albatross colony breeding on the mainland can be spotted.
 The best place to see the birds is the Royal Albatross Centre.